-Since motorcycle insurance companies often quote the same rider vastly different rates for the same vehicle, comparing motorcycle insurance quotes is an important part of shopping for policies.
-Doing so can save riders potentially hundreds of dollars per year.
+Since motorcycle insurance companies often quote the same rider at different rates for the same vehicle, comparing motorcycle insurance quotes is an important part of shopping for policies.
+Doing so can potentially save riders hundreds of dollars per year.

 Find Cheap Motorcycle Insurance Near You